reconbot/streaming-iterables/README.md

 ```ts
 function map<T, B>(func: (data: T) => B | Promise<B>, iterable: AnyIterable<T>): AsyncIterableIterator<B>
 ```
 Map a function or async function over all the values of an iterable.
+Errors from the source `iterable` and `func` are raised immediately.

 ```ts
 import { consume, map } from 'streaming-iterables'